andrasq/node-uuid-quick/README.md

 The `uuid-quick` package exports a function that returns Version 4 UUID strings.
 These are 32 random hexadecimal characters separated by 4 dashes `-` grouped 8-4-4-4-12 in the form "11111111-1111-4111-8111-111111111111", where "1" is a hex digit, "4" is the letter '4', and "8" is one of '8', '9', 'a' or 'b'.
-(Careful readers will count only 30.5 random hex characters.
+(I said 32, but careful readers will count only 30.5 random hex characters.
 I, umm, approximated.)

     const uuid = require('uuid-quick');
     let id = uuid();